arinkharkar/Kharkar-16/CPUDesign.md

 	Loads the value on the bus into the B register
 LDC
 	Loads the value on the bus into the C register
-LDD
-	Loads the value on the bus into the D register
 LDPC
 	Loads the value on the bus into the PC register
-LDPCS
+LDPNZ
-	Loads the value on the bus into the PC register only if the 'set' bit in FLAGS is 1 LDF
+	Loads the value on the bus into the PC register only if the 'zero' bit in FLAGS is 1 LDF
 	Loads the value on the bus into the FLAGS register PUSH